rchtgpt/certifyed/README.md

-# Certi-gen :hot_face:
+# Certigen :hot_face:

-A CLI tool to generate certificates which takes data from a spreadsheet and saves the certi as a pdf
+A python script to generate merit certificates which takes data from a spreadsheet and saves the certi as a pdf
 <br>

 # Certificate design (outcome)